NVIDIA/earth2mip/docs/concepts.rst

 A persistence forecast is one that always returns the initial condition.
 It is a common baseline for a weather forecast.

+A design philosphy we follow is that model wrappers should take plain torch tensors as inputs and outputs and provide static metadata (e.g. grid, channel, time) about how those tensors map onto the planet.
+An alternative philosophy is to use some kind of metadata-aware container either custom-built or off-the-shelf like xarray.
+We avoid the latter approach since there is always a temptation to  implement all of mathematics on some container type or hide the arrays under several layers of containers.
+At the end of the day, most ML models ultimately take and receive a single multi dimesional array of data.
+Finally, ML
+developers are all familiar with basic array-like data types.
+We already need to wrap our models in a stack of abstractions to provide a common interface, so we don't need to make the data more complex.

 Module
 ^^^^^^